-Why do dogs lick you?
+Why do dogs lick your face?

 Why does my dog keep licking me?
 And is it unhygienic?

+Is excessive licking a real problem?
 You should always wash your hands after a dog has licked them, and many experts recommend against letting a dog lick your face.

-Most of the bacteria in your dog's mouth is pretty harmless.
-However, they can pick up nasty strains from sniffing animal waste or drinking contaminated water.
+However, dogs can pick up nasties from sniffing animal waste or drinking contaminated water.
 They could catch salmonella, pasteurella, and leptospira.
+Additionally, your dog's stomach contains various kinds of bacteria, such as Salmonella, E. coli, and Campylobacter.
 These can all be passed onto humans, and all of them can be very unpleasant.